http4k/www/src/website/content/supply-chain-security/index.md

 {{< shell file="gradle-verify.sh" >}}

+This generates a `gradle/verification-metadata.xml` file containing the expected checksums for every dependency:

+{{< xml file="verification-metadata-example.xml" >}}

-This generates a `gradle/verification-metadata.xml` file containing the expected checksums for every dependency.
-Gradle will then verify these checksums on every build, failing if any artifact has been tampered with.
+Gradle will verify these checksums on every build, failing if any artifact has been tampered with.
+Commit `verification-metadata.xml` to your repository.

-Once generated, commit `verification-metadata.xml` to your repository.
-Future builds will automatically verify all downloaded artifacts match the pinned checksums.
 When upgrading http4k versions, re-run the command to update the checksums.